apache/velocity-site/README.txt

 -------------------------------

- To build the site, enter the "site" directory and run "mvn" (the default goal here is "site-post" which generates the site and also installs a few extra files (e.g. the download.cgi script for automatic mirror selection).
+ To build the site, enter the "site" directory and run "mvn" (the default goal here is "post-site" which generates the site and also installs a few extra files (e.g. the download.cgi script for automatic mirror selection).